 Approach the right agent.
 Via the internet or the Writers’ and Artists’ Yearbook, research thoroughly to find one who is interested in your kind of writing.
 When making your approach, let them know that you’ve put some thought into choosing to pitch to them – for instance, by mentioning that your work is similar to that of another author they already represent.

-Keiron Pim is an author, editor and journalist.
+Keiron Pim is an author, tutor and editor.
 During his 13 years at the Eastern Daily Press he was named Feature Writer of the Year at the national Regional Press Awards and the local East of England Media Awards.
 Since leaving the EDP in 2013 he has had two books published by Penguin Random House.
-His new book Jumpin’ Jack Flash: David Litvinoff and the Rock’n’Roll Underworld (Jonathan Cape, 2016) has been positively reviewed across the national newspapers and literary journals: the Daily Telegraph called it a ‘captivating’, ‘revelatory’, ‘extraordinary book’ in a five-star review, the Guardian said it was ‘a vivid, engrossing and very odd biography’ and the TLS called it ‘a very good book about a very bad man’.
-Keiron wrote The Bumper Book of Dinosaurs, a popular science guide to dinosaurs (Square Peg, 2013), and edited and introduced Into the Light: the Medieval Hebrew Poetry of Meir of Norwich (East Publishing, 2013), collaborating with Writers’ Centre Norwich to publish this significant poet’s complete works in translation for the first time.
-Alongside his writing, Keiron proofreads and copy-edits other authors’ and journalists’ work for publishers including Bloomsbury Academic and Archant Dialogue.
+His book, Jumpin’ Jack Flash: David Litvinoff and the Rock’n’Roll Underworld (Jonathan Cape), was hailed as ‘the best debut’ biography of 2016 by Kathryn Hughes in her end-of-year round-up in The Guardian and as a Book of the Year by The Times.
+Keiron’s most recent publication is Endless Flight: the Life of Joseph Roth, the first English-language biography of the great early 20th-century Austrian novelist and journalist, released by Granta Books in October 2022.
+Previously he edited and introduced Into the Light: the Medieval Hebrew Poetry of Meir of Norwich (East Publishing, 2013), collaborating with the National Centre for Writing to publish this significant poet’s complete works in translation for the first time.
+He now teaches on the University of East Anglia’s MA in Biography and Creative Non-Fiction.
+He is married with three daughters and lives in Norwich.